hello-world-academy/beiersdorf-2019/README.md

 ***

-Welcome on the workshop series _Coding for Non-Coder_.
+Welcome to the workshop series _Coding for Non-Coder_.
 This repository provides learning materials and exercises.
+Feel free to download the materials.

 In order to make use of the materials we recommend to use the [_conda_](https://conda.io/docs/) _package manager_.
 After installing conda you may install Python and all relevant additional packages by typing